 Solicitation of prostitution is not a registerable offense.
 If you are convicted, you will not have to register as a sex offender in Utah.
 A list of registerable offenses can be found under the Utah Code of Criminal Procedure § 77-41-106, and solicitation of a prostitute is not included.
 Our Salt Lake City solicitation of prostitution lawyers can help you understand the consequences of your charges, including the implications of Megan’s Law.

 If You Have Been Accused of Solicitation of Prostitution in Salt Lake City, Call Our Battle-Tested Lawyers Today

-A conviction for either patronizing a prostitute or sexual solicitation can come with serious consequences, including long jail sentences and an embarrassing conviction on your criminal record.
-At Overson Law, PLLC, our Salt Lake City, UT solicitation of prostitution attorneys understand that just because you have been accused of this crime, that does not mean you are guilty.
-We will fight to show your side of the story and guide the matter to a successful resolution.
-Call our firm today at (801) 758-2287 for a free, confidential consultation.
+A conviction for patronizing a prostitute or sexual solicitation can come with serious consequences.
+At Overson Law, PLLC, our Salt Lake City, UT solicitation of prostitution attorneys understand that being accused does not mean you are guilty.
+Call our firm today at (801) 758-2287 for a free case evaluation.